0-Sandman/Sandswept/SBuild/README.md

 # <img src="https://i.postimg.cc/T3FJSHfy/sandsw-ept-Icon.png" width="48"/> Sandswept is a work in progress content mod that aims to add a variety of content to the game.

 # It currently adds...
+- 2 Survivors
-- 1 Survivor
+- 4 Interactables
 - 2 Elites
-- 1 Equipment
+- 3 Equipments
-- 14 Items
+- 17 Items

 ### Feedback?
 Join the discord: (discord.gg/zcQnUUPdpW)

-# The Survivor
+# Ranger
 | Icon | Name | Description | Details |
 |:-|-|------|-|
 | <img src="https://i.postimg.cc/66fDYrZC/tex-Ranger-Icon.png"  width="196"/> | **Ranger** | The Ranger is a versatile character with two distinct forms.
 Her base form excels at burst damage from any range using electricity, while the other is much more resource managing focused with high risk, but extremely high damage fire attacks. | She currently has 3 recolor skins, with recolored VFX for every skill and a custom pod, also recolored for every skin. |